-In order to get the most out of the SEQ application without using a datawheel or an LCD and without risking becoming totally incompatible with future versions I decided it was best to use the 4 function buttons as menu buttons to modify the action of the GP's.
+In order to get the most out of the SEQ application without using a datawheel or an LCD and without risking becoming totally incompatible with future versions I decided it was best to use the 4 function buttons to create additional layers of menu shortcuts.
 In order to do this I need to modify the code in each of the "F" buttons handlers.
-These can be found starting on line 681 of seq\buttons.inc.
+These can be found starting on line 681 of seq_buttons.inc.
 First I cleared out the code that was in there.
 Now, the simplest way to do this is to set a bit representing when one of the menu buttons is pressed.
 Since I want them all to be momentary I can then simply clear the bit when the button is released.
 Code will be needed to be sure that only one bit is set at a time as it makes no sense to edit multiple menu's at once.
-Now, in order to turn these button presses into additional menu shortcuts the operation of the GP's need to be overloaded with 4 additional cases represented by the bits in the "current\menu" register.
+Now, in order to turn these button presses into additional menu shortcuts the operation of the GP's need to be overloaded with 4 additional cases represented by the bits in the "current_menu" register.
 Since the operation of the GP buttons and the menus is not exactly straight forward care needs to be taken so that the normal operation of the SEQ application is not interrupted.
 SO, how, exactly do the GP menu shortcuts work?